 In response to the COVID-19 crisis, the Phase 1 DTC trainers were provided with tools and skills on how to conduct remote teaching.
 The train-the-trainers online courses were offered in collaboration with Cisco and they were free of charge.

 Building on the success, and the lessons learnt, of the first phase of the Initiative, the second phase aims to increase the number of DTCs and further strengthen and scale the impact of the network.

-Preparations for the second phase start on 22 July 2021 with the opening of applications for new institutions wishing to join the network.
-The closure date for applications has been extended to September 19, 2021 and the selection process takes place in the month of October 2021.
+Preparations for the second phase started on 22 July 2021 with the opening of applications for new institutions wishing to join the network.
+The closure date for applications had been extended to September 19, 2021 and the selection process took place in the month of October 2021.
 In the period October to December 2021, DTCs will sign the necessary agreements with ITU and submit their DTC implementation plans in preparation for operations starting in January 2022.

 Institutions that become part of the DTC network will receive free access to training materials developed by ITU, Cisco, HP, and other partners at the global, regional and national levels; access to train-the-trainer programmes under the DTC Initiative; networking opportunities through DTCs worldwide; use of ITU and Cisco branding for promotion and marketing of DTC courses; authorization to award internationally recognized certifications to local citizens; and the chance to get access to resources that will allow them to scale their national activities.

 A limited number of DTCs will be selected during the initial process of the Phase 2 launch but more applications will be considered from July 2022 and the process will remain open thereafter.

 For more information on whether your institution is eligible to become a DTC, and for accessing the online application form, click here.